ogamespec/dolwin-docs/HW/AudioSystem/DSPCore.md

 The maximum nesting loop is 4.

 The logic behind the loop is as follows:
 - If pc is equal to eas then lcs = lcs - 1.
 If after that lcs is not equal to zero, then pc = pcs.
-Otherwise pc = pc + 1 (exit the loop);
+Otherwise pop pcs/eas/lcs and pc = pc + 1 (exit the loop);
 - If the parameter lc = 0, then accordingly no loop occurs, pc = end_address + 1 (the block is skipped)

 Checking the current pc for loop is done only if the eas/lcs stack is not empty (eas and lcs stacks share a common stack pointer).